tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 $ ./py4web.py set_password
 ```

+The `./py4web.py set_password` step asks you twice for a password.
+That will be used when you log into the py4web dashboard.

 ## Change your site's working directory

 * From the **Dashboard  Consoles  Files  Web  Tasks  Databases** navigation menu choose **Web**.